-The organizers of the Lake Superior Libraries Symposium invite breakout session proposals for our eighth annual conference to be held on June 7, 2019, at Lake Superior College.
+The organizers of the Lake Superior Libraries Symposium (LSLS) invite breakout session proposals for our ninth annual conference to be held on June 5, 2020, at the University of Minnesota Duluth Kathryn A. Martin Library in Duluth, Minnesota.

 Possibilities for presentation topics include:

-Breakout session presenters should submit proposals at http://z.umn.edu/proposals.
-All proposals should be submitted by March 31st.
+Breakout session presenters should submit proposals at z.umn.edu/proposals.
+All proposals should be submitted by March 29th.
 Presenters will be notified of acceptance in early April.

 LSLS allows library staff to share their expertise, learn from their colleagues, and network to develop a stronger community of information professionals.
 Staff from all types of libraries are encouraged to attend.
 The event is organized and supported by library staff and educators from Northern Minnesota and Wisconsin; for a full list of our supporters, see https://lakesuperiorlibrariessymposium.com/about/supporters/.

-For questions about proposals and submissions, please contact Jenny Lund at firstname.lastname@example.org.
+For questions about proposals and submissions, please contact Lisa Wheeler at firstname.lastname@example.org.
 A complete listing of speakers, agenda, and costs will be released in April.